-Croatia: HEP power utility won 40MEUR arbitration case against Slovenian NPP Krsko electricity case8.
-January 2016. / SEE Energy News
+Croatia: HEP power utility won 40MEUR arbitration case against Slovenian NPP Krsko electricity case, SEE Energy News

 The Republic of Slovenia has to pay the Croatian Elektroprivreda (HEP) more than 40 million euro for the undelivered electric power from the nuclear power plant (NPP) Krško in the period from July 1, 2002 till April 19, 2003, it was decided by the International Centre for Settlement of Investment Disputes from Washington.

 “International Centre for Settlement of Investment Disputes – ICSID from Washington ruled on December 17, 2015 that the Republic of Slovenia has to pay HEP more than 40 million euro for the undelivered electric power from the NPP Krško in the period from July 1, 2002 till April 19, 2003, they say in HEP.